flowxo/flowxo-sdk/README.md

 Take care with the tone and style of your errors, as they'll be displayed directly to the user.

-### OAuth Errors ###
+### Auth Errors ###

-A special case is where the API returns an error relating to the OAuth token (commonly when the API returns a status code `401`).
+A special case is where the API returns an error relating to authorization (usually when a REST API returns a status code `401`).

 Use an instance of `AuthError`, which is very similar to `ServiceError`.
-The platform will attempt to refresh the OAuth token and retry the request once.
+If the service is authorized with OAuth 2.0, the platform will attempt to refresh the OAuth token and retry the request once.
 If that doesn't succeed, the error will be written to the workflow log.

 ### Example ###